Texas Longhorn: History

 In 1957, Charles Schreiner III began creating a Longhorn herd on his ranch, the Y O, in Mountain Home, Texas, as a tribute to the ranching legacy of his grandfather, Captain Charles Armand Schreiner, and the Longhorns he ran on his ranches.
 Schreiner purchased five heifers and one bull calf for $75 each from the Wichita Mountains Wildlife Refuge near Lawton.
 In 1964, Schreiner founded the Texas Longhorn Breeders Association of America.
-The YO herd was the first cattle registered with the association.
+The YO herd were the first cattle registered with the association.
 To draw attention to the Longhorn and its new association, in 1966, Schreiner organized a cattle drive of Longhorn steers from San Antonio, Texas to Dodge City, Kansas.
 The drive was promoted as a centennial commemoration of the earlier Chisholm Trail drives.
-Schreiner arranged for local members of the Quanah sheriff’s posse to stage a simulated “Indian attack” as the steers crossed the Red River at Doan's Crossing.
+Schreiner arranged for local members of the Quanah sheriff's posse to stage a simulated “Indian attack” as the steers crossed the Red River at Doan's Crossing.
 The attack was so authentic that the steers stampeded with cowboys in close pursuit.
 Four hours were needed to reassemble the herd.
 In 1976, Texas Tech University in Lubbock persuaded Schreiner to stage a cattle trail drive to celebrate its new National Ranching Heritage Center.

 In 1995, the Texas Legislature designated the Texas Longhorn as the state large mammal.
 In the 21st century, Texas Longhorns from elite bloodlines can sell for $40,000 or more at auction.
 The record of $380,000 on March 18, 2017, was for a cow, 3S Danica, and heifer calf at side, during the Legacy XIII sale in Fort Worth, Texas.

 Registries for the breed include: the Texas Longhorn Breeders Association of America, founded in 1964 by the Kerr County rancher Charles Schreiner III; the International Texas Longhorn Association; and the Cattlemen's Texas Longhorn Registry.
 The online National Texas Longhorn Museum displays the diversity of horns found in the breed, stories about notable individual cattle of the breed, and a gallery of furniture made from cattle horns.